Using the query string to pass values is a common pattern. It is useful for search parameters, form defaults, and sharing links to specific resources.

-Blazor doesn't provide a way to get the values of the query string and bind them to properties.
-However, you can get the full URL using the NavigationManager and the right event in the Blazor component lifecycle to set the properties when needed.
+Blazor does not provide a built-in way to read query string values and bind them to component properties.
+However, you can retrieve the full URL using NavigationManager and the appropriate event in the Blazor component lifecycle to set those properties.

 Razor